qnm/site/_reference/convox.yml.md

 Set the initial scale parameters for this service.

+### singleton

+Controls deployment behavior.
+When set to true existing containers for this service will be stopped before new containers are deployed.

 ### sticky

 Toggle load balancer stickiness (using a cookie to keep a user associated with a single container) which helps some applications maintain consistency during rolling deploys.
 Defaults to `true`.